1813–1814 Malta plague epidemic: Background

 The second plague pandemic began with the Black Death in the 14th century, and it continued to recur until the 19th century.
 Bubonic plague outbreaks had occurred in Malta in 1592–1593, 1623, 1655 and 1675–1676.
 The latter was the most severe, having killed some 11,300 people.

-In 1813 Malta was a British protectorate and it was undergoing a financial and demographic boom due to the war economy and the presence of the Royal Navy, the relocation of British factories from Palermo, Naples and Livorno to the islands, and the free port status which meant that Malta was well-connected with other Mediterranean harbours.
+In 1813 Malta was a British protectorate.
+The island was undergoing a financial and demographic boom due to the war economy and the presence of the Royal Navy, the relocation of British factories from Palermo, Naples and Livorno to the islands, and the free port status which meant that Malta was well-connected with other Mediterranean harbours.
 During the plague outbreak, the islands underwent a political change from a protectorate to a crown colony.

 The source of the 1813–1814 epidemic is believed to have been an outbreak that began in Constantinople in 1812.
 The plague had spread to Alexandria in Egypt, and by January 1813 the authorities in Malta had been aware of this outbreak.